 - (i) for healthcare plans and medical services, both parties have agreed to develop them in Peru, the aforementioned producs and services only and exclusively through Pacífico EPS and its subsidiaries.
 Therefore Banmedica constributed to this transaction, through its subsidiary Empremedica, at fair values, their Peruvian subsidiaries Clinica San Felipe and Laboratorios ROE, plus US\$32 million in cash to obtain 50% interest in the capital stock of Pacifico EPS.
-Although both parties have the same number of members on the Board, which governs the relevant activities of Pacífico EPS to Banmédica, has the casting vote.
+Although both parties have the same number of members on the Board, which governs the relevant activities of Pacífico EPS, in case of a tie vote, the Chairman of the Board (who is appointed by Banmédica) has the casting vote.
 Therefore, Credicorp transferred the control of Pacífico EPS to Banmédica, which directs the relevant activities of Pacífico EPS.
 As a result, since January 2015, Pacífico EPS became an associate of Credicorp - (ii) for the health insurance business, which is part of the business performed by Pacifico, Banmedica paid US\$25 million in cash to Pacifico to obtain 50% of the results related to this business line (health insurance business in Peru).
 The distributable income is held in equal parts (50/50) and it is determined based on a formula agreed by both parties in the contract.
 Health insurance business, which is a line of business of Credicorp, via its subsidiary Pacifico, who assumes the risk insurance.